forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 ## sfdx scanner:run
 Evaluate a selection of rules against a codebase.
 Scan codebase with all rules by default or with a chosen set of rules if using rulename/category/ruleset filters.

-You can choose the format of output and decide between printing the results directly or as contents of a file that you provide with --outfile flag.
+You can choose the format of the output and decide between printing the results directly or as contents of a file that you provide with --outfile flag.

 ## Usage